-Television reporter Angela Vidal and her cameraman are assigned to spend the night shift with a Los Angeles Fire Station.
-After a routine 911 call takes them to a small apartment building, they find police officers already on the scene in response to blood curdling screams coming from one of the apartment units.
+A television reporter and her cameraman are assigned to spend the night shift with a Los Angeles fire crew.
+After a routine 911 call takes them to a small apartment building, they find police officers already on the scene in response to blood curdling screams coming from one of the apartments.
 They soon learn that a woman living in the building has been infected by something unknown.
-After a few of the residents are viciously attacked, they try to escape with the news crew in tow, only to find that the CDC has quarantined the building.
-Phones, internet, televisions and cell phone access have been cut-off, and officials are not relaying information to those locked inside.
-When the quarantine is finally lifted, the only evidence of what took place is the news crew's videotape.Written by
+After a few of the residents are viciously attacked, they try to leave with the news crew, only to find the building has quarantined.
+All communication in and it is stopped; the only evidence of what took place is the news crew's videotape.Written by

 11 of 23 people found this review helpful.